How to Apply

 • Responses to the short answer questions form.

 • Names and email addresses for two references who will write a letter of recommendation, including at least one recent science instructor who can comment on your interest and commitment to self-motivated projects.
-Your references will be sent an automatic email to submit their letters using the online form once you submit your application.
+Requesting references will be a part of building your applicant profile on the NSF application site and will be submitted automatically with your application to Bigelow's REU program.
 Letters must be submitted by February 15th.

 • PDF of your college transcripts (does not need to be official).